NicoVIII/Andromeda-for-GOG/README.md

 To start the program use dotnet and the built `.dll`:
 `dotnet ./Andromeda.AvaloniaApp/bin/Debug/netcoreapp2.2/Andromeda.AvaloniaApp.dll`

+### Publishing
+Publishing only works on a linux system.
+I personally use Manjaro Linux or Ubuntu 18.10 (depending on the machine I use).
+You need additionally to building dependencies, zsyncmake (in the zsync package I guess).

+There is a bash script which bundles Andromeda in all the designated forms.
+Run `publish.sh` for that.

 ### Versioning
 I will try to stick to Semantic Versioning 2.0.0 (http://semver.org/spec/v2.0.0.html).